csirobigdata/spark-hpc/docs/README.md

 With `sparkhpc-submit` you can submit spark jobs in a way similar to using `spark-submit`, e.g.:

-	sparkhpc-submit --class WordCountEnv -v lib/tests-core_2.10-1.0.jar ./data/lady_of_shalott.txt
+	sparkhpc-submit --class WordCount -v lib/tests-core_2.10-1.0.jar ./data/lady_of_shalott.txt

 The job will be submitted with `qsub`, and you can monitor its status with `qstat` e.g.:

 	qstat -u bill # for user bill

-Once the job has completed the joined PBS output is available in `./WordCountEnv.oe` (this can be customized with `-o or --output` options).
+Once the job has completed the joined PBS output is available in `./WordCount.oe` (this can be customized with `-o or --output` options).

 To get more information about available command line options use: